|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On January 6, 1943 took off from 7-Mile Drome near Port Moresby piloted by Lt.
 Compton with B-17E "The Jersey Skeeter" 41-2664 piloted by Lt.
 Olson on a search mission to locate the two B-17s Missing In Action (MIA) from the previous day's bombing mission.
 This B-17 searched in the vicinity of Goodenough Island and located the crew and wreckage of B-17F 41-24538.

-On April 12, 1943 during take off at 1:48am from 7-Mile Drome near Port Moresby on a bombing mission, the tire and rim came off this B-17's main landing gear which might have punctured the hydraulic system.
+On April 12, 1943 during take off at 1:48am from 7-Mile Drome near Port Moresby piloted by Major Kenneth D. McCullar on a bombing mission against Rabaul.
+During take off, the tire and rim came off one of the landing gear legs which might have punctured the hydraulic system.
 The aircraft cleared the runway but after traveling approximately 200 yards caught fire and crashed.
-The three 500 lb bombs aboard exploded and all aboard were killed instantly.
+Aboard, the three 500 pound bombs aboard exploded and all aboard were killed instantly.
 A dead wallaby was later found on the runway, but it is not known if this was the cause of the crash.

 Steve Birdsall adds: